rajatjindal/rajatjindal/README.md

 <h2 align="center">👋 Hello!
 I'm Rajat Jindal.</h2>

 > [!TIP]
-> I am currently available to take on contract work for upto 20h per week.
-I am open to both short-term and long-term projects.
+> I am currently available to take on contract work and open to both short-term and long-term projects.
 You can reach out to me at rajatjindal83@gmail.com

 <p align="center">
   <a href="https://twitter.com/rajatjindal1983">Twitter</a> •